FCAS-LAB/LEGOSIM_MICRO/artifact/README.md

 ```

 ## Output Interpretation
-The output of each benchmark will be stored in the `result_{topology}_flit_{flit_size}.log` files.
-The results will include the performance metrics for each topology and flit size combination.
+The output of each benchmark will be stored in the `result_{topology}_flit_{flit_size}.log` files and the smulation cycle will be stored in the `result_{topology}_flit_{flit_size}.txt` files.
 You can analyze these results to compare the performance of different configurations.
 Besides, every simulation will generate a heat map which visualizes the inter-chiplet traffic distributions of each benchmark.
 Computation or communication bottleneck of each chiplet will be stored in the `bottleneck_{topology}_flit_{flit_size}.log` files.

 ```bash
 # Example output of result_{topology}_flit_{flit_size}.log